The best price for motorcycle insurance in Illinois is at Nationwide, at an average of $457 per year. That's 38% less than the state average.

-To get you started right, we gathered nearly 1,200 quotes for addresses across Illinois to identify which motorcycle insurers offer the best combination of value and quality.
+We gathered more than 300 quotes for addresses across Illinois to identify which motorcycle insurers offer the best combination of value and quality.
+Use the above quote tool, or continue reading for our comparisons of insurance companies.

 How we chose the best motorcycle insurers in Illinois